Mixture of Directed Graphical Models for Discrete Spatial Random Fields: The NUG as a Template for a DAG

-A key feature of the NUG, is that the undirected edge, $\{i,j\}$, represents a symmetric relationship between vertices $i$ and $j$.
+A key feature of the NUG is that the undirected edge, $\{i,j\}$, represents a symmetric relationship between vertices $i$ and $j$.
 In contrast, a DAG, defined on the same set of vertices and denoted $\D=\{\V,\vec\E\}$, has an edge set, $\vec\E$, comprised of ordered pairs of vertices $(i,j)$, which we use to indicate, somewhat unconventionally, that there is a directed edge from $j$ to $i$.
 For the directed edge $(i,j)$ we say that $j$ is a parent of $i$ and define

 to be the set of all parents of vertex $i$.
 Alternatively, for the ordered pair $(i,j)$, $i$ is a child of $j$.
 DAGs are the subset of directed graphs which do not contain any directed cycles.
 The definition of a cycle relies on the definition of a path.
 A path is any sequence of connected edges (without regard to direction) and a directed path is a sequence of directed edges where the child of the preceding edge is the parent of the next edge in the sequence.
 A directed cycle is a sequence of ordered pairs, $(i,j), (k,i),\dots,(j,l)$, which start at vertex $j$ and follow a directed path back to $j$.
 Lastly, let $\G=\{\V,\E\}$, denote a general graph, where the edge set $\E$ can be comprised of both ordered and unordered pairs of vertices.
+A graph $\G'=\{\V',\E'\}$ is called a subgraph of $\G$, denoted $\G'\subseteq\G$, if $\V'\subseteq\V$ and $\E'\subseteq\E$.